Oil industry says Granholm meeting sends 'positive signal' - NewsBreak

 “At a time when Putin is using energy as a weapon, oil companies must deliver solutions to ensure secure, affordable supply,'' the Energy Department said.

-Granholm "made clear that the administration believes it is imperative that companies bring supply online to get more gas to the pump at lower prices,'' the Energy Department said.
+White House press secretary Karine Jean-Pierre called the meeting with oil executives “a productive dialogue” and said Granholm “made clear that the administration believes it’s imperative that companies increase supply of gas.''

-Biden is prepared to "act quickly and decisively, using the tools available to him as appropriate, on sensible recommendations,'' the statement said, citing previous actions by Biden to release one million barrels of oil a day from the Strategic Petroleum Reserve and rally allies to release their own reserves.
+Granholm also “reiterated that the president is prepared to act quickly and decisively using the tools available to him, as appropriate, on sensible recommendations,'' Jean-Pierre said.
+Biden has already released one million barrels of oil a day from the Strategic Petroleum Reserve and rallied allies to release their own reserves.

-Granholm "reiterated the president’s call for (oil executives) to do more to ensure that their companies are passing savings on to their customers,'' the statement said.

 Chevron CEO Michael Wirth, who told Biden this week that the administration “has largely sought to criticize, and at times vilify, our industry,” was conciliatory Thursday.